slashhuang/cuty/README.md

  >  when too many middlewares are arranged into the app, the handle flow becomes perplexed.

- >  developers have to maintain each middleware's functionality while worring about other middleware's handle logic.
+ >  developers have to maintain each middleware's functionality while worrying about other middleware's logic

-2. Developers have to filter the handle logic to decide whethor or not to handle the logic.
+2. Developers have to filter the handle logic in each middleware without a Top-level structure.

  > middleware's role-play is flattened which leads to reduntant filter logic in each.